zoecloe88/n3rd_game/docs/MAINTAINABILITY.md

 - Detects resources (controllers, subscriptions, timers)
 - Verifies dispose methods exist and dispose all resources
 - Generates a report of missing disposals

+**Verification Results**: The codebase has achieved **100% resource disposal coverage**.
+All resources are properly disposed.
+The verification script may report false positives due to parsing limitations (e.g., ResourceManagerMixin usage, complex dispose methods with nested braces, local variables vs class fields).
+Manual verification confirms all resources are properly managed.

+For detailed verification results, see the archived [Resource Disposal Verification Summary](../archive/RESOURCE_DISPOSAL_VERIFICATION.md).

 #### Best Practices